-In the past seven years, since TANA established its Emergency Assistance Management Team (TEAM Square), it has become the number one resource for Telugu people in North America.
-Not a week passes by without the TEAM Square volunteers assisting a fellow Telugu person in a catastrophic situation.
+Since TANA established its Emergency Assistance Management Team (TEAM Square) in the past seven years, it has become the number one resource for Telugu people in North America.
+Not a week passes without the TEAM Square volunteers assisting a fellow Telugu person in a catastrophic situation.
 It is not unusual for TEAM Square to get requests from non-Telugu individuals and organizations.

 So far, TEAM Square volunteers have helped in more than 650 incidents.
-Over 400 of these incidents can be classified as major incidents including 318 accidental deaths, 201 sudden deaths, 18 murders, 32 suicides, 22 serious injuries, 42 victims of fire accident, and several immigration related problems including the infamous visa problems associated with the closure of Tri-Valley and Northern Virginia Universities.
-TEAM Square volunteers have demonstrated time and again their commitment to help in these difficult situations.
+Over 400 of these incidents can be classified as major incidents, including 318 accidental deaths, 201 sudden deaths, 18 murders, 32 suicides, 22 serious injuries, 42 victims of fire accident, and several immigration-related problems, including the infamous visa problems associated with the closure of Tri-Valley and Northern Virginia Universities.
+TEAM Square volunteers have demonstrated time and again their commitment to helping in these difficult situations.

 The Telugu community of North America stood behind TANA both by volunteering as well as donating generously.
-Since its inception, TEAM Square received almost 4,250 donations ranging from $5 to $ 20,000 for a total of $710,000.
-Of this, $695,000 were disbursed in the various relief activities with another $20,000 obligated for ongoing relief efforts.
+Since its inception, TEAM Square has received almost 4,250 donations ranging from $5 to $ 20,000 for a total of $710,000. $695,000 were disbursed in the various relief activities, with another $20,000 obligated for ongoing relief efforts.
 TANA tracks the donations received towards TEAM Square activities separately.
-TEAM Square also takes a proactive role in educating the community on prevention of emergencies.
+TEAM Square also takes a proactive role in educating the community on the prevention of emergencies.
 Safety guidelines have been developed in English and Telugu and are widely distributed.
-Besides being available at the TANA Web site, they have also been distributed widely including publication in ethnic magazines and in daily newspapers in India.
-Guidelines were also distributed to the Indian Students Associations in universities across USA and made available to the travel agencies in India so that visitors, students, and new emigrants can be educated.
+Besides being available on the TANA Website, they have also been distributed widely, including publication in ethnic magazines and daily newspapers in India.
+Guidelines were also distributed to the Indian Students Associations in universities across the USA and made available to the travel agencies in India to educate visitors, students, and new emigrants.

-TEAM Square fulfills TANA’s mission of serving North American Telugus and established TANA as the premier ethnic service organization.
-TEAM Square’s services are now so well known in AP, that parents are asking their children to join TANA for safety, security and service.
+TEAM Square fulfilled TANA’s mission of serving North American Telugus and established TANA as the premier ethnic service organization.
+TEAM Square’s services are now so well known in AP that parents ask their children to join TANA for safety, security, and service.
 Because of TEAM Square, TANA has become more diversified than ever.
-It is gratifying to see many other ethnic organizations in USA recognize TANA and TEAM Square as role models and approach us for guidance on developing similar programs.
+It is gratifying to see many other ethnic organizations in the USA recognize TANA and TEAM Square as role models and approach us to develop similar programs.

-TEAM Square is a great example of Telugu community coming together to take care of its members.
+TEAM Square is a great example of the Telugu community coming together to take care of its members.
 Its success is possible only because of the generous involvement of the community by volunteering and donating.
-You can be a part of this effort by joining as a volunteer at www.tana.org/help-line-team-square/contact-our-volunteers or by making a tax-deductible donation at https://www.tana.org/payment/donate/projects
+You can be a part of this effort by joining as a volunteer at www.tana.org/help-line-team-square/contact-our-volunteers or making a tax-deductible donation https://www.tana.org/payment/donate/projects.

-For more information about TEAM Square, please visit our web site www.tana.org or contact TEAM Square Chairman Ramesh Mandalapu at (510) 585-8182 or President Niranjan Srungavarapu at (248) 342-6872 or email: email@example.com.
+For more information about TEAM Square, please visit our website www.tana.org or contact TEAM Square Chairman Ramesh Mandalapu at (510) 585-8182 or President Niranjan Srungavarapu at (248) 342-6872 or email: email@example.com.